Moni1995/TCF_Corpus_Template_Minipack/README.md

 ---

-*Note: This mini pack contains a subset of the full TCF Success Pack.
+*This mini pack is a sample of the full TCF Success Pack.
 For comprehensive C1 preparation, consider upgrading to the complete version.*